-Prerequisites: 0 Review the prerequisites and considerations for allocating vCPUs, memory, storage, and network resources to the VM, as listed in "Planning Virtual Machine Resources" on page 120.
+• Review the prerequisites and considerations for allocating vCPUs, memory, storage, and network resources to the VM, as listed in "Planning Virtual Machine Resources" or page 120.
 To reprovision a VM, you must shut down the VM.

 To reprovision a virtual machine